Table of Contents

 Treatment of Huntington’s Disease

-The course of the disease cannot be changed using any treatment, which means that there is no cure.
+Huntington’s disease has no cure.
 However, symptoms can be managed with medications, physical and occupational therapy.
 In addition, high caloric nutrition can counteract cachexia.

-Drugs commonly used for treating hyperkinesia are Sulpirid (atypical neuroleptic) or Tiaprid (classicl neuroleptic).
-Both these drugs are given first choice, whereas Haloperidol is a drug of second choice (see literature for further information).
+Drugs commonly used to treat hyperkinesia such as sulpiride (atypical neuroleptic) and tiapride (classical neuroleptic) are recommended upfront as the treatment of the 1st choice, whereas haloperidol is a drug of the 2nd choice (see literature for further information).

 Progression of Huntington’s Disease

 The disease is chronic and progressive.
-The earlier its onset, the faster its progression (faster progression when onset < 20 years of age, slower progression when onset > 50 years of age).
+The earlier its onset, the faster is its progression: rapid progression when onset < 20 years of age, and slower progression when onset > 50 years of age.
 The average disease duration is about 20 years.